Selling a rental property? You might be able to reduce your Capital Gains Tax — if you know which costs count.

 Only about £2,500 counted as capital improvements.

-That small detail made a big difference to the final CGT calculation.
+That small detail significantly affected the final CGT position.

 Want to understand how Capital Gains Tax works and how much you might owe?
-Read our full guide to Capital Gains Tax on UK property.
+This guide explains the process, reporting requirements, and common pitfalls: How to Report Capital Gains Tax When You Sell a Rental Property (UK Guide 2025)

 Tips to Stay on the Right Side of HMRC